kkapelon/kkapelon.github.io/_drafts/software-testing-antipatterns.md

 There is no need to re-invent the wheel.
 The sentence applies to testing code as well.
 Maybe there are some corner cases where your main application is indeed a snowflake and needs some in-house utility for the core code.
 But I can bet that your unit and integration tests are not special themselves and thus writing custom testing utilities is a questionable practice.

-### Anti-Pattern 14 - Giving testing a bad reputation out of ignorance
+### Anti-Pattern 13 - Giving testing a bad reputation out of ignorance

 Even though I mention this as the last anti-pattern, this is the one that forced me to write this article.
-I am always dissappointed when I find people at conferences and meetups who
+I am always disappointed when I find people at conferences and meetups who
 "proudly" proclaim that *all tests are a waste of time* and that their application works just fine without any testing at all.
 A subset of them might be against a specific type of testing (usually either unit or integration)  like we have seen in anti-patterns 1 or 2